Skip to main content

 Non-motorized Purchasing options are:

 1) One-week permit.
-This permit is good for 7 days in a row and costs $6 from the Boat Oregon Store if purchased now through December 31, 2025.
-The 7-day permit is also available through the Oregon Department of Fish and Wildlife.
+This permit is only valid for 7 days from the date of purchase and costs $6 from the Boat Oregon Store.
+Permit options are also available through the Department of Fish and Wildlife.

 2) One calendar year permit for 2026 is $20 and expires on December 31, 2026.